S2chanse/ZoomCloneCoding/README.md

 ### 6-2. used socket io join and emit, announce others in same room except me

-### 6-3. communication chat with out name, used rooms fnc
+### 6-3. communication chat without name, used rooms fnc

+### 6-4. chat with nick name, used socket object field